Arts at MIT

 The Literature Section sponsors readings by visiting authors that are open to the MIT community as well as the public.
 Its Pleasures of Poetry series meets every weekday during IAP, bringing together faculty, staff, students, and others from the local community who share a love of poetry.
 Together with the MIT Libraries, the Literature Section also sponsors the MIT Literary Society, an undergraduate reading group focused on literary discussion outside the classroom.

 Music.
-MIT's music faculty includes internationally acclaimed composers, performers, and musicologists.
+The faculty of MIT's music program includes internationally acclaimed composers, performers, and musicologists.
 Students can pursue a full or joint major, a minor, or a HASS concentration in music.
 They can also take private lessons with financial support from the Emerson scholarship program; music subjects in theory, composition, history, jazz, music technology, and world music; or participate (for credit or not) in faculty-led performance ensembles.
 These include the MIT Symphony Orchestra, Wind Ensemble, Festival Jazz Ensemble, Chamber Music Society, Concert Choir, Chamber Chorus, Laptop Orchestra, Balinese Gamelan Galak-Tika, and Rambax MIT (a Senegalese drumming ensemble).
 In addition to ensemble performances and student recitals, concerts are also presented by MIT faculty, affiliated artists, guest artists, and MIT Heritage of the Arts of South Asia.
 Artists of national and international stature frequently come to perform at MIT and to interact with students in and out of the classroom.

 In addition to the performance opportunities offered by the music program within the School of Humanities, Arts, and Social Sciences, there are many student-directed ensembles and a capella groups that perform on campus as well.

 Theater.
 MIT's programs in theater arts afford opportunities for serious study and training in acting, directing, playwriting, dramaturgy, stagecraft, and design and theater studies.
 Classes are small, and students work directly with renowned faculty and guest artists, or initiate independent student workshop productions.
 Students may choose a full or joint major, minor, or HASS concentration in theater.
 Each semester there is one faculty-directed production.
 These productions, directed by professionals in their fields, often offer interested students opportunities to further develop their work in professional settings.
-Extracurricular student organizations such as Shakespeare Ensemble, Musical Theatre Guild, Gilbert & Sullivan Players, and the improv group Roadkill Buffet offer additional performance and production experience.
+Extracurricular student organizations such as Shakespeare Ensemble, Musical Theatre Guild, and the improv group Roadkill Buffet offer additional performance and production experience.

 A new theater arts building, opened in 2017, houses a two-story flexible black-box theater with 150–180 seats, state-of-the-art rehearsal spaces and design studios, offices, and dressing rooms.
 The building was designed with production in mind and to maximize the possibilities for experimentation with new theater technologies.
 Other studios in the building provide space for smaller performances, faculty and student workshops, rehearsals, and classes in theatrical practice, design, and technical arts.

 Visual Arts.
 From large-scale public art to film and photography, the visual arts are celebrated in innovative ways at MIT.
 Excellent opportunities exist for members of the MIT community to view and create art in a variety of media (see Student Art Association, List Visual Arts Center, and MIT Museum below).
-The Program in Art, Culture and Technology offers undergraduate classes in public, installation, and media arts, and has a prominent master's program.
+The Art, Culture and Technology Program offers undergraduate classes in public, installation, and media arts, and has a prominent master's program.
 MIT students can take classes in the visual arts at Harvard, the Massachusetts College of Art and Design, and Wellesley College through cross-registration programs.

 The Office of the Arts at MIT oversees, coordinates, supports, and facilitates arts activities.
 The office supports the MIT Center for Art, Science & Technology, the Council for the Arts at MIT, multiple student arts programs (notably the Arts Scholars and Creative Arts Competition), and arts communications across all sectors.
 For general information on arts programs and activities at MIT, visit the website and see the arts calendar.